yasglobal/make-paths-relative/readme.txt

 == Description ==

-This plugin can make(convert) the paths(URLs) to relative instead of absolute.
-This plugin is useful to using the relative URLs.
-The given below list of permalinks and src can be easily converted to relative:
+This plugin can make(convert) the paths(URLs) to a relative instead of absolute.
+This plugin is useful for using relative URLs.
+The given below list of permalinks and src can be easily converted to a relative:

 * Post Permalinks
 * Archive Permalinks
 * Author Permalinks
 * Term Permalinks
 * Scripts Paths(src)
 * Styles Paths(src)
 * Image Paths(src)

-All the above permalinks and src can be converted to relative instead absolute by using this plugin.
+All the above permalinks and src can be converted to a relative instead of absolute by using this plugin.
 You can select the options from the plugin settings page.

 = Filters =

-If you want to exclude some Permalink or src to be relative so, you can use `paths_relative` filter in your theme's functions.php or in your custom plugin.
+If you want to exclude some Permalink or src to be relative then you can use `paths_relative` filter in your theme's `functions.php` or in your custom plugin.

-Your filter may looks like this (Below filter would make the jquery.js Path to absolute):
+Your filter may look like this (Below filter would make the `jquery.js` Path to absolute):

 `
 function yasglobal_change_path( $link ) {